NCAS-CMS/cfa-conventions/source/cfa.md

 then the value of the `aggregated_dimensions` attribute must be an empty string.

-If the aggregated variable is a data variable then any coordinate variable that shares its name with an aggregation dimension given by the `aggregated_dimensions` attribute is considered as part of the definition of the data variable's domain.
+The dimensions listed by the `aggregated_dimensions` attribute constrain the dimensions that may be spanned by variables referenced from any of the other attributes, in the same way that the array dimensions perform that role for a non-aggregated variable.
+For instance, all variables named by the `cell_measures` attribute of an aggregated data variable must span a subset of zero or more of the dimensions given by the `aggregated_dimensions` attribute; or the variable named by the `bounds` attribute of an aggregated coordinate variable must span all of the aggregated dimensions in the same order, as well as the trailing bounds dimension.
+Any coordinate variable that shares its name with an aggregated dimension of an aggregated data variable will be considered as part of the data variable's domain definition.

 The fragments are organised into an orthogonal multidimensional array with the same number of dimensions as the aggregated data.
 Therefore